IMPORTANT SAFETY INFORMATION

 ADVERSE REACTIONS

-The most common non-laboratory adverse reactions (≥ 20%) in ALL patients were fever, cytokine release syndrome, hypotension, encephalopathy, tachycardia, nausea, chills, headache, fatigue, febrile neutropenia, diarrhea, musculoskeletal pain, hypoxia, rash, edema, tremor, infection with pathogen unspecified, constipation, decreased appetite, and vomiting.
+- patients with ALL included fever, CRS, hypotension, encephalopathy, tachycardia, nausea, chills, headache, fatigue, febrile neutropenia, diarrhea, musculoskeletal pain, hypoxia, rash, edema, tremor, infection with pathogen unspecified, constipation, decreased appetite, and vomiting.

 Please see full Prescribing Information, including BOXED WARNING and Medication Guide.